JoeChen322/DIMA25_Project/README.md

 ## ✨ Key Features

 * **Real-time Discovery**: Explore and stay updated with the most popular movies currently trending.
-* **Intelligent Search**: Find movies by title using fuzzy search logic, providing detailed info including posters, synopses, cast, and directors.
+* **Intelligent Search**: Find movies by title using fuzzy search logic, providing detailed info including posters, synopses, cast, and directors,and could filter by many conditions like popularity, catergoies...
 * **External Ratings Integration**: Instantly view ratings from authoritative sources like **IMDb**, **Rotten Tomatoes**, and **Metascore** via public APIs.
 * **Personal Collection Management**:
     * **Favorites**: Heart your top picks to save them to your personal database.
     * **Watchlist**: Save movies to a "See Later" list with a single tap.
     * **Personal Ratings**: Rate movies you've watched to keep a record of your personal taste.
+    * **Personal Comment**: Edit the comment for a movie
 * **Recommendations System**: Get suggestions for classic movies tailored to your specific taste.
 * **Adaptive UI**: Optimized layouts for both mobile phones and tablets, ensuring a seamless experience across different screen sizes.Dark and Light modes with the system.
+* **Pagination and Parallel Request**: Provide better user experience and low latency
+* **Device Synchronization**:Real time account synchronization across multiple devices

 ---